It’s just what I asked for, but not what I want.

 Then deceleration rate should be less than 5 feet/sec/sec

 Figure 3 illustrates the BDD process that begins with a story and details its specification in two dimensions.
-Horizontally, additional acceptance criteria detail the story’s requirements.
-Vertically, additional acceptance tests detail those acceptance test requirements.
+Horizontally, additional acceptance criteria describe the story’s requirements.
+Vertically, other acceptance tests detail those acceptance test requirements.

 Automating Acceptance Tests

 Story acceptance tests are written and executed in the same iteration as the code development.
 If a story does not pass its tests, the team does not receive credit for that story.
-Features and capabilities have their own acceptance tests that show how several stories work together in a broader context.
-Typically, these tests represent the behavior of larger workflow scenarios and should run during the Iteration in which the feature or capability is finished.
+Features and capabilities have acceptance tests showing how several stories work together in a broader context.
+Typically, these tests represent the behavior of more significant workflow scenarios and should run during the iteration when the feature or capability is finished.

-Learn More Pugh, Ken.
+Pugh, Ken.
 Lean-Agile Acceptance Test-Driven Development: Better Software Through Collaboration.
-Addison-Wesley, 2011.
-Leffingwell, Dean.
-Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.